svthalia/concrexit/website/registrations/README.rst

         - If it's not unique a username can be entered manually
         - If it's still not unique the registration cannot be accepted
         - If it's unique the generated username will be added to the registration
-    - Payment model is created (unprocessed at first)
-        - If the membership type is 'member':
-            - Amount is calculated based on the selected length ('study' or 'year')
-                - Values are located in thaliawebsite.settings
     - If the membership type is 'benefactor':
         - Amount is determined by the value entered during registration
-        - Email is sent as acceptance confirmation containg instructions for `Payment processing`_
+    - Email is sent as acceptance confirmation containing instructions for `Payment processing`_
 2. Admin rejects registration
     - Email is sent as rejection message